SublimeText/LaTeXTools/README.markdown

 	import os; os.environ['PATH']

 and again take note of what you see in the output panel (right above the line where you typed the above command).
 Finally, look at the `path` keyword in the `osx` section of the `LaTeX.sublime-build` file in the LaTeXTools package directory.
 For things to work, every directory that you see listed from the Terminal must be either in the list displayed when you type the `import os...` command in the ST2 console, or else it must be explicitly specified in `LaTeX.sublime-build`.
 If this is not the case, add the relevant paths in `LaTeX.sublime-build` and *please let me know*, so I can decide whether to add the path specification to the default build file.
 Thanks!

+Another *significant* source of issues are **Unicode characters in path and file names**.
+These are handled, in principle, but support is not perfect.
+Be advised.

 On Windows, sometimes a build seems to succeed, but the PDF file is not updated.
 This is most often the case if there is a stale pdflatex process running; a symptom is the appearence of a file with extension `.synctex.gz(busy)`.
 If so, launch the Task Manager and end the `pdflatex.exe` process; if you see a `perl.exe` process, end that, too.
 This kind of behavior is probably a bug: LaTeXTools should be able to see that something went wrong in the earlier compilation.
 So, *please let me know*, and provide me with as much detail as you can (ideally, with a test case).
 Thanks!